etas-contrib/score_score/docs/design_decisions/DR-004-infra.md

 - **Version Pinning**: The jar file and all scripts are pinned via bazel, so we have version pinning.
 - **Performance**: The tool itself runs about 15 seconds, and bazel increases the CI runtime to 1-2 minutes.
 - **Low Friction** & **Maintenance Effort**: Seems it could be simplified.

+*So far it seems alternatives is a generic section.
+Need an example with a totally different tool?!*